 Memories are the result of our brains encoding information so we can access it later.
 Psychologists have suggested that this process takes place in three stages: encoding, storage and retrieval.
-For language learners, understanding these three stages can help you maximize your own vocabulary memorization.
+For language learners, understanding these three stages can help you maximize your own vocabulary acquisition.

 1. Set a Schedule for Daily Practice

 Ever wonder how musicians memorize their music?
 They play it over and over again, sometimes breaking it up until they can play a piece seamlessly.
-It’s a process, but it pays off on stage.
+It’s a long process, but it pays off on stage.
 Language is like that too—it needs to be used repetitively.

-To make this as easy as possible, set a schedule so that vocabulary practice becomes a natural part of your day-to-day routine.
+To make this as easy as possible, set a schedule so that vocabulary practice becomes a natural part of your daily routine.
 If you’re a morning person, plan half an hour before you get dressed every day.
 If you’ve got a long work schedule, try to take time during your lunch break.

-It can also be helpful to build rewards into your schedule so you have incentives to stick with it.
+Aside from having a routine, it’s also important to reward yourself for a job well done.
 For example, you can treat yourself to a guilty pleasure snack after a full week of daily practice.

-2. Group New Words by Theme
+5. Group New Words by Theme

 Aside from creating connections in your memory, this technique can also boost your motivation to memorize new words.
 By giving yourself small, manageable lists to work with, you won’t get overwhelmed or burned out so easily.